-30 improves significantly, with the correlation reaching 0.6 in summer and the slope getting much closer to one in winter (0.95, as compared to 0.3).
-Note also the jump in density of the retrieved TWV values caused by switching between sub-algorithms mentioned above (Section 2.5), most notably near 6 kg/m2 (Figure 14).
+gone.
+Additionally, the fit performed improves significantly, with the correlation reaching 0.6 in summer and the slope getting much closer to one in winter (0.95, as compared to 0.3).
+Note also the jump in density of the retrieved TWV values caused by switching between sub-algorithms mentioned above (Sect.
+2.5), most notably near 6 kg m^{-2} (Fig. 14).
 Between 7.6% (January) and 11% (March) of the data are masked by the ice cloud filter for winter months, while the percentage is much smaller in the summer months, ranging between 0.18% of the data in August to 3.7% in June.
-In summer, up to 94% of those values (July) come from the overlap area between AMSU-B and AMSRE, with the average 55.5%.
+In summer, up to 94 % of those values (July) come from the overlap area between AMSU-B and AMSRE, with the average 55.5 %.
 In winter, the values from the overlap area average 11.8%.